graeme-winter/dials_tutorials/detailed-intensity-analysis/README.md

 ## Moving On

 There is far more you can do from here, but this shows the essence of working with the data files in DIALS.
+For convenience the [full script is included](./rachel_example.py).